-- Overview tab The Remove option is located on the gear icon next to the instance you want to remove. - Instance details view The Remove option is located on the action items bar. - Instances tab > Managed view The Remove option is located on the gear icon next to the instance you want to remove, or under More Actions on the action items bar.
-Note that you must select at least one instance to have this option enabled. - Instances tab > SQL Licensing view The Remove option is located on the gear icon next to the instance you want to remove, or under More Actions on the action items bar.
+- Home tab The Remove option is located on the gear icon next to the instance you want to remove. - Instance details view The Remove option is located on the gear icon next to the instance you want to remove. - Instances tab > Managed by Instances view The Remove option is located on the gear icon next to the instance you want to disable, or under the More Actions button on the action items bar.
+Note that you must select at least one instance to have this option enabled. - Instances tab > SQL Licensing by Instances view The Remove option is located on the gear icon next to the instance you want to disable, or under More Actions button on the action items bar.
 Note that you must select at least one instance to have this option enabled.